wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 export PUBLICIPADDRESS=<your.ip.address.here>
 ```

-Select one of your kubernetes nodes that you are fine with losing service if it is offline:
+Select one of your kubernetes nodes that you are fine with losing service if it is offline (for example kubenode3):
 ```
 export KUBENODE1IP=<your.kubernetes.node.ip>
 ```